If you want to give custom behaviors to things in Burrow, this is how you do it. You should have a good understanding of LUA before proceeding.

 start() will be called once, when the level loads. update() will be called every frame. interact() will be called when the object is interacted with by the player.

 Stubs of these methods are provided for you when you create a new script.
 The "state" argument is a table provided to each of the these functions.
-Each of the above named functions must return this table as well.
+Each of the above named functions may return this table as well.

 The "state" table passed to each of the special functions has only three keys - "transform", "data", and "creative" (...and optionally "get_child", but don't use that right now, it's not really stable)

 Let's start with the "data" key.
 It returns a table you can use to persist data in the object.

 In other words, anything that you add or modify in the "data" table will persist and be passed to future update() and interact() functions for the object.
 This might be better explained with an example - say in update(), you wrote state["data"]["A"] = 1.
 Then, everytime update is called after that, state["data"]["A"] will equal 1.

 The "transform" table can be used to move the object around.

 You can read the position of the object (in meters) by accessing "px","py","pz" in the transform table.
 So for example, state["transform"]["px"] will return the X position of the object.
 You can read the rotation of the object (euler angles, in degrees) by accessing "ax","ay","az" in the transform table.
 Also!
 To change the transforms of these objects, you can change the values in the "transform" table. state["transform"]["py"] = 10 will over-write the Y position of the object to '10'.

 The "creative" key simply returns true if the game is being run in creative mode, false otherwise.

 Update also gets a 'time' argument passed to it, which is the time in seconds since update was last called.
 Most of the time, this should be around 1/60 (because script updates are capped at 60 FPS).